edehr/edehr/docs/full-demo/README.md

 # About the full demonstration
 The full demonstration lets you see how the EdEHR supports schools that use learning management systems (LMS).
 Contact [info@edehr.org](mailto:info@edehr.org) for a personal demonstration or go to [https://edehr.org](https://edehr.org) and select the "Full EdEHR demonstration" button.

-In this demonstration mode.
+In the full demonstration mode you can ....
 - You can mimic logging into a very simplistic learning management system (LMS).
 - You can try out the role of student or instructor.
 (Try student first.)
 - As a student you can